Dropping out

 At the beginning of 1963 I was going to be an agricultural scientist.
 I already had my university qualifications but I went back to Northland College to try for Dux, Head Prefect and Senior Athletic Champion.
 I did it, too.

-Rather than being in a dormitory I shared a room with Sio, another Samoan, and for most of the year we studied.
+Rather than being in a dormitory that year, I shared a room with Sio, another Samoan, and for most of the year we studied.
 We studied.
 A 10.00pm lights-out wasn’t good enough for us, so we blacked out our windows with paper from the art department, and like tunnel-digging prisoners in Colditz studied through the night, with Sio taking the late shift and me the early.

 Then two things happened — girls and, for more obscure reasons, an interest in the Diplomatic Service.